 This new Lookback iOS app looks pretty slick but requires you to put code in your iOS app in order to use it.
-So if your developers are willing, and these seems like a more common trend, and Apple remains cool with it, you can try it out.
-Lets you record screen, webcam, and taps while […] Read more – ‘Lookback – Mobile’.
+So if your developers are willing, which seems like a more common trend, you can try it out.
+It lets you record screen, webcam, and taps while running in the background of your own […] Read more – ‘Lookback – Mobile’.

 For any fellow remote mobile research nerds, this is huge news.
 The upcoming spec for WebRTC that allows peer-to-peer video and eventually screen-sharing is working on Android and iOS in development versions of FireFox.
 What this means is that in the near future apps like, ahem, ethnio, will be able to easily allow for webcam […] Read more – ‘Holy Shit WebRTC Hits Mobile’.